Economy of Palestine: Oil and gas

 The presence of oil and gas reserves in Palestine has become a contentious issue, with some advocates suggesting that these fossil fuel resources are influencing Israel's attacks on the region.
 According to a 2019 U.N. report, it is estimated that over 3 billion barrels of oil exist off the coast and beneath the occupied lands of Palestine.
 Additionally, the Levant Basin in the Mediterranean is believed to hold around 1.7 billion barrels of oil, with another 1.5 billion barrels estimated to lie beneath the occupied West Bank area.
 However, under Israeli occupation, Palestinians are not allowed to drill for oil and gas or develop their independent energy systems, including solar energy.
 Meanwhile, Israel has been actively claiming these resources for itself, approving licenses for companies to explore for more offshore gas fields.
 The Israeli government is also interested in building a pipeline to export gas to European nations, particularly as Europe seeks alternative energy providers due to the ongoing conflict between Russia and Ukraine.

+The Gaza Power Plant was attacked by the Israeli army during the 2014 Gaza War.

 Many advocates argue that foreign interests in extracting these resources from Palestinian lands are contributing to the potential genocide faced by Palestinians.
 Throughout history, foreign policy in the Middle East has often revolved around fossil fuels, and this situation seems no different.
 The struggle between Israelis and Palestinians dates back to colonial times, with tensions and conflicts fueled by the desire for community, safety, and control of the land.
 The discovery of oil in the region further complicated the situation, as world powers sought to secure access to this crucial commodity.
 The intertwined history of oil and the creation of modern Middle Eastern states makes it difficult to separate conflicts in the region from the influence of oil and gas resources.
 The presence of billions of barrels of oil in Palestine, combined with the geopolitical interests of various actors, adds another layer of complexity to the Israel–Palestine conflict.
 When it comes to the presence of oil and gas reserves in Palestine, there is an ongoing conflict between Israel and Palestine over the ownership and exploitation of these resources.
 In 1999, a gas field was discovered about 20 miles off the coast of Gaza.
 However, negotiations between Israel and Palestine to divide these resources were disrupted by the Second Intifada, or Palestinian uprisings, which began in 2000.